pat-marty/the-local-ibex-source/content/en/docs/hiking/muttseehuette_sac.md

 </p>

 ## Return Through the Access Tunnel
-<hl>NOTE: You are REQUIRED to wear a safety vest through the tunnel.
-There is a box with a bunch of them at the door leading into the tunnel; take one from this bin and then remember to take it off at the other end of the tunnel and put it into the box there.</hl>
+<hl>NOTE: We were REQUIRED to wear a safety vest through the tunnel.
+There was a box with a bunch of them at the door leading into the tunnel; we took one from this bin and then deposited it back in the box at the other end of the tunnel.</hl>

 <!-- <p align="center">
   <img src="IMG_1251.JPG" alt="" class="landscape">